rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 <hr width="3%">

-Though many topics were discussed in the project, the main highlights were the trivariate hyperparameter optimization, 4D visualization of a XGBoost Regressor, capability to overlay multiple visualizations, and a taxonomical explanation of functions.
+Though many topics were discussed in the project, the main highlights were the trivariate hyperparameter optimization, 4D visualization of an XGBoost Regressor, the capability to overlay multiple visualizations, and a taxonomical explanation of functions.

 ## Highlights